GIScience/ohsome-quality-api/docs/indicator_creation.md

 # Indicator Creation Guide

 To make contributions to the OQT easier we have compiled this guide which explains the components and background knowledge that are needed to built an indicator.<br>
-To understand how to implement your own indicator it is necessary to know a few things about how the BaseIndicator works and how it is composed.
+To understand how to implement your own indicator, it is necessary to know a few things about how the BaseIndicator works and how it is composed.
 This will be covered in the first part.
 The second part will give further guidelines on how to implement your own Indicator.

 ## 1. BaseIndicator